 To request a different centroid, please email Scheduling Services at: firstname.lastname@example.org.

 No. If a section needs to be scheduled outside of the zone for its course code, this can be indicated in the WDC Comment Box for the section.
 Sections of Planned Size 300 and above do not have a zone; they are scheduled across campus according to room size and features only.

 If Scientia can’t find a suitable room within the zone, it will allocate a room elsewhere on campus outside of the zone.

 Web Data Collector (WDC)

 Web Data Collector (WDC) is a Scientia tool T-Reps use to enter their course section information so that Scheduling Services can allocate General Teaching Space to course sections.
 WDC is not a scheduling tool, nor does it show location availability.

-Generally, WDC is open for approximately 7 weeks for Winter session.
 Please refer to our Timelines page for specific dates.
 Course information can be updated at any time while WDC is open and does not need to be completed all at once.
 The date of completion of WDC does not affect the priority in which course sections are assigned space.

 There is no field to request a specific room in WDC.
 Academic units provide their room requirements based on pedagogical needs.

 Yes.
 You can provide these considerations in the WDC Comment Box.
 Back-to-back sections into the same room may be considered if all other scheduling requirements are satisfied (e.g. both sections have a similar Planned Size and the same room can be effectively used for both sections).